YuriyPelykh/DevOps_online_Kyiv_2021Q4/m2/task2.1/readme.md

   - Creating VM snapshots:
   ![Screen3](./task_images/Screenshot_3.png)
   - Export VM to file and import from it.
   >!
-When exporting a VM to a file, only the current state of the machine without the image tree is saved.
+When exporting a VM to a file, only the current state of the machine without the snapshots tree is saved.

 ### 2. Configuration of virtual machines
   - The general parameters of VM configuration were learnt.